List of Ice Age characters: Rudy

 Rudy is a gigantic albino Baryonyx in the third film who is feared by all the creatures in the valley except Buck and Momma.
-When Buck first arrived in the jungle, he was attacked by Rudy, who scratched him in the right eye, thus poking it out, and very nearly devoured him.
+When Buck first arrived in the jungle, he was attacked by Rudy, who scratched him in the right eye, poking it out, and very nearly devoured him.
 Buck escaped, knocking out one of Rudy's teeth in the process.
 Rudy appears to have held a grudge ever since, especially since the impact left behind a crack in his mouth which prevented any new teeth from growing.

 Rudy first appears when he attacks Sid and chases him onto a rock floating over Lava Falls, and later attacks Sid and company full force as they are about to exit the jungle.
 The group quickly proves to be no match for the Baryonyx, but are saved by Momma, who knocks him off of a cliff.
-Rudy survives, however, and he and Buck continue their eternal war.
+Rudy survives and he and Buck continue their eternal war.
 Rudy is last seen roaring in frustration as Buck is riding on top of the massive dinosaur laughing, as Rudy runs through the jungle.

 Buck and Rudy made a brief cameo in the following film Ice Age: Continental Drift.

 Note: Rudy is constantly mistaken for a Spinosaurus.
 Although he has features of both species that make him appear to be a hybrid of both dinosaurs, the filmmakers have directly stated he is a Baryonyx.

 Johnny

 Johnny is a young aardvark who is swallowed whole and alive by Egbert.
 Johnny's mother demands that Sid, currently posing as the young dinosaurs' father orders the dinosaur to return her son or else they will leave the playground.
-Johnny was not found just then; instead a young Gastornis, named Madison, is brought up.
-But then Manny and Ellie come by.
+Johnny was not found just then.
+Instead a young Gastornis, named Madison, is brought up.
+Manny and Ellie then come by.
 Egbert got scared, and immediately regurgitated Johnny.
 His mother promptly drags him off.
 He is referred to by Sid and his mother as "Little Johnny".